-The Corporate Sustainability Reporting Directive (2022/2464/EU) is a new regulation that requires companies to provide comprehensive and detailed disclosure of their sustainability performance, expanding the rules of the Non-Financial Reporting Directive (2014/95/EU).
-The directive must be implemented into German law by July 6, 2024.
+The Corporate Sustainability Reporting Directive (2022/2464/EU, CSRD) requires companies to provide comprehensive and detailed disclosure of their sustainability performance, expanding the rules of the Non-Financial Reporting Directive (2014/95/EU).
 The content of the report is specified by the European Sustainability Reporting Standards (ESRS), in force since 2024.
+On 24 July 2024, the Cabinet approved the draft CSRD Implementation Act, which implements the CSRD into German law.
+Although the time limit for implementing the directive was in July 2024, Germany, like other EU states, failed to meet the implementation deadline.

-28. To what extent is there a requirement on public bodies in your jurisdiction to disclose environmental information to parties that request it?
+29. To what extent is there a requirement on public bodies in your jurisdiction to disclose environmental information to parties that request it?

 At the federal-level, information must be disclosed to the public in accordance with the Environmental Information Act.
 Access to environment-related information at the state and municipality level falls within the legislative competence of the federal states, which have all adopted similar legislation.
-Access to environmental information may be denied in order to protect certain public and private interests.
+Access to environmental information may be denied to protect certain public and private interests.